Dan Tomasulo: Education and career

-In 1986, Tomasulo became licensed as a counselling psychologist in New Jersey.
+In 1986, Tomasulo became licensed as a counseling psychologist in New Jersey.
 In 2005, he and Nancy Razza became the first psychologists to be given the New Jersey Healthcare Providers of the Year award for their work with people with intellectual disabilities.
 The American Society of Group Psychotherapy and Psychodrama awarded him the David A. Kipper Scholar's Award for research and their Innovators Award for his clinical work in psychodrama with developmentally disabled people.
 During 1992–2010, he served as contributing editor of their journal and in 2015 was guest editor for the New Jersey Psychologist Special Edition on Positive Psychology.
-His second memoir, American Snake Pit was published in 2018.
-In this memoir, Tomasulo chronicles the first experimental group home for the treatment of mentally ill patients coming from the infamous Willowbrook State School, a hell on earth Senator Robert F. Kennedy called a "snake pit."
+His second memoir, American Snake Pit: Hope, Grit, and Resilience in the Wake of Willowbrook was published in 2018.
+In this memoir, Tomasulo chronicles the first experimental group home for the treatment of mentally ill patients coming from the infamous Willowbrook State School, a hell-on-earth Senator Robert F. Kennedy called a "snake pit."
 The Willowbrook Consent Decree was designed to protect the constitutional rights of these patients and move them out into the community.
 Because of the success and the progress made by the in-group homes, mental health became a civil right in the United States and the Civil Rights of Institutionalized Persons Act was enacted.
 The screenplay for American Snake Pit has won 38 awards at international film festivals since June 2017 including first place in Comedy/Drama at the West New York F.A.M.E.
 Festival, and was a finalist in the Art of Brooklyn Film Festival and Hollywood Hills Screenplay Competition.
 His screenplay Rock, Paper, Sister won first place in the short films category at the Poe Film Festival.
 The short story is about a former heroin addict now an Ivy League music professor who enters a unique form of psychodrama for therapy to deal with a secret he's kept for thirty years.
 His latest book, Learned Hopefulness, The Power of Positivity To Overcome Depression, was published in 2020, by New Harbinger Publications.
 It was ranked the number 1 new release on Amazon and Medical News Today named it the best book for positivity in 2021 and in 2022 and 2023 Verywell Mind chose Learned Hopefulness as top 3 best self-help books written by an expert on depression.